 installation, testing, startup, commissioning and placing into operation.

-Coordinate the Work with these other contracts that will be led by the Region during the course of the Contract: [Consultant to include description of other contracts]
+Coordinate the Work with these other contracts that will be led by the Region during the course of the Contract:

+Jane Street Pumping Station and Feedermain Installation on Jane Street

-Maintain separation between the Contract working limits by space or time so that the Region is not deemed to be a “Constructor” as set out in the Occupational Health and Safety Act.
+Maintain separation between the Contract working limits by space as outlined in the Contract Drawings so that the Region is not deemed to be a “Constructor” as set out in the Occupational Health and Safety Act.

 Utility Notification and Coordination